 Chicken wings are one of the most popular and widely consumed foods in this country.
 However, the traditional chicken wings that you typically find at your local pub are often deep-fried and loaded with saturated fat, making them a big no-no for those trying to eat clean.
-Fortunately, with a little help from an air-fryer, you can enjoy chicken wings again, but this time – without the guilt.
+Fortunately, with a little help from an air-fryer, you can enjoy these lemon pepper chicken wings, but this time – without the guilt.

 How Does an Air-Fryer Work?